Amazon.com supports a higher corporate tax rate, Jeff Bezos says in blog post

 "We look forward to Congress and the Administration coming together to find the right, balanced solution that maintains or enhances U.S. competitiveness," Bezos said in the post.

-Bezos, notably, didn't specify which tax rate he'd be in favor of.
-The statement comes as the Biden Administration is proposing an increase of the corporate tax rate to 28% from its current 21% to fund his $2 trillion American Jobs Plan.
+Bezos didn't elaborate on what tax rates he thinks are appropriate.
+The statement comes as the Biden administration is proposing an increase of the corporate tax rate to 28% from its current 21% to fund his $2 trillion American Jobs Plan.